 Demand is influenced by the division engaging in dialogues with consumers, retailers, processors and farmers and by facilitating mutually beneficial initiatives.
 Whilst the majority of resources for the Marketing Division are expended in strategic objectives 1 and 2, the current strategic plan has been designed so that all divisions contribute in some way to all strategic objectives.

 Corporate Services Division

-The Corporate Services Division was established during the last financial year.
-The division’s purpose is to provide support to the Board, CEO and other APL divisions.
+The Corporate Services division’s purpose is to provide support to the Board, CEO and other APL divisions.
 In particular, the division provides capability in finance, human resources, internal policies and procedures, administration and information and communication technology, membership services, event co-ordination and delivery of communications.
 Company secretarial, risk management and corporate governance services are also provided by this division, as are secretariat services to the Council of Rural Research and Development Chairs and company secretarial support to PorkScan Pty Limited.